Do Catholics worship a pagan goddess in the disguise of Mary?

 The problem protestants have against worshipping Mary isn't the fact that she is some sort of pagan god.
 Not at all in fact.
 We know that she was righteous and that she loved God.
 The problem is that you worship her at all.
 Jesus was the ONLY perfect one, sent by God.
 Jesus and God are the only one's that should be prayed too.
 I'm not trying to force my idea's on you, i just think this is a more accurate description of what evangelicals think.

-I'm glad our friend understands that we are not worshipping a pagan goddess.
-I'm also glad that he likes Mary and thinks she was righteous.
-The difference between him and me is that he says Mary "was" righteous.
-I suggest that Mary "is" righteous.
+We're glad our friend understands that we are not worshipping a pagan goddess, that he likes Mary and thinks she was righteous.
+The difference between him and us is that he says Mary "was" righteous.
+We suggest that Mary "is" righteous.

 Catholics believe people in heaven are alive.
 (Mat 19:29, 25:46, Mat 10:17-22, Mk 10:30, Lk 10:25-30, Lk 18:18-30, Jn 3:15-16).
 But that's for other articles: "Mary in the Bible" and "Do Catholics Pray to Mary".